Christmas with You (film): Plot

 They wake to Ricardo's loud knocking on the front door.
 He located Angelina thanks to the aunts' posts.
 Ricardo abruptly takes her back to NYC, to ensure she makes it to the gala.
-Back home, he criticizes her for possibly 'hurting their brand', so upon reflection she agrees to keep up appearances.
+Back home, he criticizes Angelina for possibly 'hurting their brand', so upon reflection she agrees to keep up appearances.

 Mo collects Cristina and Miguel for the gala, where they are given formal wear.
 Once Angelina is about to perform their song, she asks him to accompany her on stage.
-They introduce 'Christmas Without You' very successfully.
+They introduce "Christmas Without You" very successfully.

 Out in the lobby, Ricardo and Barry try to sweep Angelina away, so Miguel and Cristina start to leave.
-She can't convince him to potentially tour with her and won't admit her feelings for him.
-Angelina gets offered a spot on SNL, the same day as Cristina's quinceañera, so Miguel says Cristina will understand that she's unavailable.
+She cannot convince him to potentially tour with her and will not admit her feelings for him.
+Angelina gets offered a spot on Saturday Night Live, the same day as Cristina's quinceañera, so Miguel says Cristina will understand that she is unavailable.

-Back in upstate New York, the Torres see on TV that Ricardo publicly dumped Angelina.
+Back in upstate New York, the Torres family sees on TV that Ricardo publicly dumped Angelina.
 Cristina says she regrets having connected with the singer, but Miguel insists it was a great experience for them all.

 Both Angelina and Miguel miss each other, and coworkers motivate her to abandon the SNL gig to make it to the quinceañera.
 She makes a surprise appearance, to everyone's delight.
 Afterwards, Angelina and Miguel decide to spend the holiday together, sealing it with a kiss.

 Their song hits number 1 on the charts.